BreeeZe/rpos/README.md

 1. GStreamer RTSP Server (option 3)

 RTSP Server options 2 & 3 offer more features, but require additional setup.
 See instructions below.
+Currently USB camera is only supported by GStreamer RTSP Server

 Windows users will need to run their own RTSP Server.
 Mac users can use the ffserver script.